-- 7. On March 30, 2012, this Court made the Initial Order granting Sino-Forest protection from its creditors and appointed FTI Consulting Inc. as the monitor (the "Monitor") in this CCAA proceeding.1 As a part of the Initial Order, this Court granted the Stay against, at a minimum, Sino-Forest and its Directors and Officers until April 30, 2012.
-By order dated April 13, 2012, the Stay Period (as defined in the Initial Order) was extended until June 1, 2012. - 8.
-This Court also made the Sales Process Order approving the sales process procedures attached thereto (the "Sales Process Procedures") on March 30, 2012.
+On March 30, 2012, this Court made the Initial Order granting Sino-Forest protection from its creditors and appointing FTI Consulting Inc. as the monitor (the "Monitor") in this CCAA proceeding.
+As a part of the Initial Order, this Court granted the Stay against, at a minimum, Sino-Forest and its Directors and Officers until April 30, 2012.
+By order dated September 28, 2012, the Stay Period (as defined in the Initial Order) was extended until October 11, 2012.